x00tex/hackTheBox/Boxes/linux/Retired/luanne/README.md

 ## Enumeration

-* login to port 80 worked but nothing intresting there,
+* login to port 80 worked but nothing interesting there,
 * and login to port 9001 not working.
 * home direcotry have a `r.michaels` user directory and r.michaels is a user -